karronoli/ironcache-d/README.md

-IronCache service wrapper by curl w/o iron.json policy.
+IronCache service wrapper by curl.
 ===

 ## See_also